 Join our volunteer team by contacting the Chapter at email@example.com or by calling our office.

 Community educators are volunteer public speakers who help the Alzheimer’s Association raise awareness, provide education, and expand the reach of educational offerings in the community.
 These volunteers deliver presentations using prepared training materials on topics related to Alzheimer’s disease and other dementias.

 Community representatives raise awareness of Alzheimer’s Association programs, provide basic disease information, and link constituents to Alzheimer’s Association services by acting as liaisons between the Alzheimer’s Association and local groups such as neighborhoods, rural counties, business, and civic organizations or faith communities.

 Community Volunteer Leaders

 Community volunteer leaders help recruit program volunteers, network, build relationships, plan and promote local events, and evaluate community needs.
 Community volunteer leaders traditionally serve underserved, rural, or minority communities to raise awareness and expand the reach of Alzheimer’s Association programs.

 Social Engagement Leaders

-Social engagement leaders plan, implement, and assure a positive experience during social engagement events and activities for people living with memory loss and their care partners.
+Social engagement leaders plan, implement, and assure a positive experience during social engagement events and activities for people living with dementia and their care partners.

-Support group facilitators create a safe, open environment where people share their feelings, thoughts, and experiences in a combined effort to better cope with and manage the shared problems of dementia.
+Support group facilitators create a safe, open environment where people share their feelings, thoughts, and experiences in a combined effort to better cope with and manage the shared concerns of caring for or living with dementia.